 Blockchain has a high level of protection against forgery, as the continuously updating data records are linked together by a cryptographic process.
 The high level of protection against forgery lies in the fact that all data records are linked together, which means that it is not possible to change the data records without making them visible, since the entire data chain would be affected.

-First place of the competition went to a blockchain solution for the narcotics area.
-The digital procedure, based on a private blockchain between doctors, pharmacies and supervisory authorities, is intended to enable joint digital administration of prescriptions.
+The first place of the competition went to a blockchain solution for the narcotics area.
+The digital procedure, based on a private blockchain between doctors, pharmacies, and supervisory authorities, is intended to enable joint digital administration of prescriptions.

 Use of blockchain in the USA